Moni900-code/Canary_Deployment-/README.md

 # Canary Deployment with GitHub Actions

+##  What is Canary Deployment?
-**Canary Deployment** is a progressive rollout strategy where a new version of an application is gradually released to a small subset of users before making it available to everyone.
+**Canary Deployment** is a progressive release strategy where a new version of an application is rolled out gradually to a small group of users before releasing it to the full user base.

-This helps in:
+**Let's explain it with an example,** Imagine you’re using **Facebook**.
+One day, you notice that the "Post" button has changed to "Share".
+But when you check your friend's account, their button still says "Post".

+So, What’s happening here?

+Here, Facebook has released a **new update**, but not for **everyone at once**.
+Instead, they’ve released it to just **10% of users** — and you happened to be in that group.
+They are now monitoring how this update performs:
+- Are users comfortable with the change?
+- Any bugs being reported?
+- Does it affect server performance?

+If everything goes well, they’ll gradually increase it to 30%, and finally 100%.
+If something goes wrong, it affects only a few, and you can rollback quickly.
+### This is Canary Deployment.

+## Why Use Canary Deployment?
-- Catching bugs early without impacting all users
+- Minimize risk by catching bugs early
-- Monitoring stability and performance in real environments
+- Test in production with real users
-- Enabling safer rollouts with rollback options

-Example rollout:
-- ✅ Deploy to 10% users
-- ✅ Then to 30%
-- ✅ Then 100% after success
+- Easy rollbacks if issues occur
+- Safe for critical systems

+## **Where Is Canary Deployment Used?**
+- **Cloud-native apps-** Used to safely update microservices in distributed systems without full redeploy.
+-  **Large-scale web platforms (e.g., Google)-** Gradually roll out features to millions of users while minimizing risk.
+-  **Continuous Deployment (CD)-** Fits perfectly into automated pipelines for fast, controlled releases.
+-  **Infrastructure changes-** Test updates to servers, databases, or Kubernetes clusters without affecting all users.

+## When to Use It?
+- Releasing a new feature
+- Refactoring major code
+- Updating infrastructure

+### So, Canary Deployment is Safer, smarter, and highly recommended for teams that want reliability in production!
 ---

 ## 🎯 Goal